stepolimi/Sagrada-Bachelor-Thesis/README.md

 ### Other functionality:

-- use of Lamda Expression of Java 8 (Functional)
+- use of Lambda Expression of Java 8 (Functional)